Carver TX-11a Tuner

-What makes this tuner special is the extremely clever patented stereo manipulation circuits that turn weak or distorted broadcasts into very listenable signals.
+What makes the TX-11 special is the extremely clever patented stereo manipulation circuits that turn weak or distorted broadcasts into very listenable signals.
 For most people who are using only a crappy indoor antenna, this tuner will outdo most other tuners because of these circuits.

 Carver's crazy-name for these circuits is Asymmetrical Charge-Coupled Detector, which has nothing to do with how it works, but sold more tuners to those without FCC 1st-Class radiotelephone licenses.

 The TX-11a has the FM section of the TX-11, and adds a very special AM Stereo section.

 The AM section is quite unlike anything else: it's wideband and has a Motorola C-QUAM stereo decoder, not that anyone is broadcasting in AM Stereo anymore.

 The AM section has full low-frequency response; it's not rolled-off as it is on all other consumer tuners.
 In Stereo, it cancels, not filters, the 25 Hz pilot.

 On AM, it has a very clever and patented noise blanker to improve listening, and most importantly, has superb high-frequency response not found on other consumer AM tuners.